seedcase-project/seedcase-website/design/overview.md

-In order to maximise the potential for re-use and to minimise the technical debt and expertise needed to use, maintain, and modify the framework, we will use software and tools underlying the framework that fit these principles:
+In order to maximise the potential for re-use and to minimise the technical debt and expertise needed to use, maintain, and modify the framework, we will use software and tools underlying the framework that *as much as possible, and where relevant*, fit these principles:

-1. Wherever possible, re-use existing material: There already exists many great software tools, infrastructures, and resources that haven't been incorporated into common health research practice.
+1. Re-use existing material: There already exists many great software tools, infrastructures, and resources that haven't been incorporated into common health research practice.
 We will make use of and/or modify these materials where we can.
 2. Be familiar to or used by researchers currently or within the near
-    future: To ensure the greatest potential for continued maintenance, development, and use, the framework should use or be built with tools and skills that are at least familiar or soon to be familiar to researchers.
+    future: To ensure the greatest potential for continued maintenance, development, and use, the framework should use or be built with tools and skills that are at least familiar or soon to be familiar to more technical researchers.
 3. Be familiar to skilled personnel (e.g. research software engineers, data engineers, data scientists): Skilled personnel will build this framework and need to be familiar with them.